-Applicability Pre-school A significant increase in younger people, living in urban areas, who are more concerned over the environmental issues focusing on minimising consumption including home-working and sustainable modes of transport.
-Semi-retired flexibility A gradual increase in older people at the latter end of their working lives, in better paid roles, who can take a more flexible approach to working hours and the days they work.
-School-run suburbia A growing segment of suburban families who, within their means, try to take action to reduce their environmental impact including reducing the impact of their travel choices.
+Applicability Pre-school A significant increase in younger people, living in urban areas, who are more concerned over the environmental issues focusing on minimisir and sustainable modes of transport.
+Semi-retired flexibility A gradual increase in older people at the latter end of their working lives, in better paid roles, who can take a more flexible approach to work School-run suburbia A growing segment of suburban families who, within their means, try to take action to reduce their environmental impact including reducin ducated and live in owned detached mon method of transport to places of work.